silhavyj/KIV-DS-Distributed-Cache/README.md

 data: "Data was successfully deleted from the cache"
 ```

-However, if we send the get request to node `176.0.1.103` again, we still receive the data as the information about the data being deleted does not traverse down the other tree branch.
+However, if we send the `GET` request to node `176.0.1.103` again, we still receive the data as the information about the data being deleted does not traverse down the other branch.

 <img src="img/05.png">